Manuscript Submission – Author Instructions

 - As per ICMJE guidelines (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/protection-of-research-participants.html), in studies involving human subjects, or human derived data, it is required that a statement describing approval by the Institutional Review Board (IRB), including the full name of the institution which provided the IRB approval and the approval number if available.
 This IRB statement as well as statements regarding Informed Consent and/or animal rights should be included in the methods section of the manuscript.

-- Include date of presentation at scientific meeting (if any)
+- Include date and location of presentation at scientific meeting (if any)

-- Include corresponding author’s telephone number, FAX number and e-mail address
+- Include corresponding author’s telephone number and e-mail address

 - All manuscript types with the exception of the Letters to the Editors should include a structured abstract, no longer than 300 words, to precede article.
 Only include acronyms or abbreviations if the phrase appears more than three times in the abstract.
 The abstract should NOT contain brand names, trademarks or references.
-Clinical trial registration numbers should be listed last in the abstract.
+Clinical trial registration numbers should be listed at the end of the abstract.
 Structure abstract into the following sections:

 Please note: These few sites are only listed as a convenience and are not an endorsement of their products.
 They are in no way affiliated with the journal and use of their services will not guarantee acceptance of a manuscript.

-- Acknowledgment: General acknowledgments for consultations, statistical analysis and such should be listed at the end of the text before the References.
+- General acknowledgments for consultations, statistical analysis and such should be listed at the end of the text before the References.
 Include full names of individuals.
+This section is not for disclosures of conflicts of interest.
 Any and all acknowledgments of funding must be disclosed on the title page.

 - Braman SS, Panettieri RA Jr, Settipane RA.
-A Journal with a specific purpose.
-J Precis Respir Med.
+A Journal with a precise purpose.
+J Prec Respir Med.
 2018; 1:1.

-- Tables: Tables may be placed within the manuscript or uploaded as separate files (in .doc format).
-If table is included in manuscript file, place after the References section, one table per page.
-Any abbreviations included in the table should be defined at the bottom of the table.
-If the table is being republished with permission, proof of permission must be faxed to the editorial office.
+- Tables may be placed within the manuscript or uploaded as separate files (in .doc format).
+If tables are included in manuscript file, insert after the References section, one table per page.
+Any abbreviations included in the table should be defined in the table legend.
+If the table is being republished with permission, proof of permission must be transmitted to the editorial office.

-- Figure legends: Figure legends should be typewritten, double-spaced and listed (numbered) on a separate page after the tables.
-They should not appear on the figures.
+- Figure legends should be typewritten, double-spaced and listed (numbered) on a separate page after the tables.
+Legends should not appear as a component of the figures.
 Include figure titles at the beginning of the legend.
-Any abbreviations included in the figures should be defined at the bottom of the figure.
+Any abbreviations included in the figures should be defined in the figure legend.

 - On the title page of the manuscript, authors must acknowledge: